gourmet-rss/gourmet-web/README.md

 - `DOCKER_HUB_USERNAME`
 - `DOCKER_HUB_PASSWORD`
 - `CLERK_SECRET_KEY`
+- `POSTGRES_PASSWORD`

 Run the playbook:

 ```
 export $(grep -v '^#' .env | xargs) && ansible-playbook -i inventory.ini playbook.yml
 ```

+### CI/CD with GitHub Actions

+This project uses GitHub Actions for continuous integration and deployment in a single workflow:

+#### Development Workflow (develop branch)

+When code is pushed to the `develop` branch, GitHub Actions will:

+1. Build the Docker images for both the server and client
+2. Push these images to Docker Hub with both the `latest` tag and a tag matching the commit SHA

+#### Production Deployment (main branch)

+When code is pushed to the `main` branch, GitHub Actions will:

+1. Build and push Docker images (same as develop branch)
+2. Deploy the application using the Ansible playbook

+This workflow is defined in `.github/workflows/ci-cd.yml`.

+#### Required Secrets

+The following secrets must be configured in your GitHub repository:

+- `DOCKER_HUB_USERNAME`: Your Docker Hub username
+- `DOCKER_HUB_PASSWORD`: Your Docker Hub password
+- `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`: Your Clerk publishable key
+- `CLERK_SECRET_KEY`: Your Clerk secret key
+- `SSH_PRIVATE_KEY`: SSH private key for accessing your server
+- `SERVER_HOST`: Hostname or IP address of your production server
+- `POSTGRES_PASSWORD`: Your PostgreSQL password